redhat-openstack/website/source/uncategorized/highly-available-mysql-server-for-openstack.html.md

 ### Prerequisites

-This guide assumes that OpenStack has been deployed in a configuration with two or more control nodes.
-One way to do this would be to re-use the answerfile from your packstack install to run the installer on multiple nodes.
-Another would be to use foreman to provision multiple control nodes.
-See the RDO QuickStart guide for more information.
-For this guide we'll assume all control services run on two nodes.
+This guide assumes that OpenStack has been deployed with a single database node and that a second node has an unused mysql server install on it.
+An all in one install will be fine for demonstration purposes.
+See the RDO QuickStart guide to get OpenStack installed.

 ### Overview